FSV Bayreuth: 1. FC Bayreuth

 In 1949, it fared better, winning the Kreisliga Oberfranken-Ost and the promotion round and moving up to what was now the tier-three Amateurliga Bayern.
 In this league, the club finished second and earned the right to compete in the first edition of the German amateur football championship, where it lost 1–0 to VfL Sindelfingen in the first round.

-The club continued to be a strong side in the league the following season and became then part of the northern group of the Bavarian Amateurliga.
+The club continued to be a strong side in the league the following season and became part of the northern group of the Bavarian Amateurliga.
 In this league, the team became a struggler against relegation and finished last in 1956, dropping down to the 2nd Amateurliga.
 It won the title there in the eastern division in 1957 but failed to earn promotion when it only came fourth in the promotion round.
 Another 2nd Amateurliga title and a victory over western Oberfranken champions FC Wallenfels meant a return to the Amateurliga the following year.

 Freshly promoted, the team finished second in the Amateurliga in 1959, behind SpVgg Bayreuth, the year after, it came third. in 1961, it was relegated once more, alongside local rival VfB. the club returned immediately to the Amateurliga in 1962 but missed qualification to the new single division league by two points in 1963.
 Instead, it had to enter the new Landesliga Bayern-Nord.

 The club came third in the league in 1964 but won it the year after, returning once more to the Amateurliga.
 The team played as an elevator side in the following years, earning promotion to the Amateurliga in 1969 and 1972 again, while being relegated from there in 1966, 1970 and, for a last time, in 1975.

 In the Landesliga, 1.
 FC had one more good season in 179–80, finishing fourth.
 After this, in 1982, the club was relegated to the Bezirksliga.
 It made an immediate return from there but, in 1985, it was relegated for the last time from the Landesliga, alongside BSV.

 In 1988, the Bezirksoberliga Oberfranken was formed and 1.
 FC qualified for it, as did BSV.
 The club lasted for only one season there, being relegated straight away.
 The 1.
 FC now played in the Bezirksliga Oberfranken-Ost again, originally as a mid-table side.
 In 1993, it suffered another drop, now to the A-Klasse.

 Up until the merger in 2003, neither club managed to return from local Bayreuth amateur football.